 There are of course precautions or 주의 사항 [jooyi sahang] to take all throughout a pregnancy.

 |계단을 오르 내리기||Gyedaneul oreu naerigi||Climbing up and down the stairs.|

 |수은 함량이 높은 식품||Soo-eun hamryang-i nopeun shikpoom||Foods with high mercury content|

 |의사의 조언없이 약을 복용||Euysayi jo-eon opshi yageul bogyong.||Taking medicine without the doctors advise.|

-*을/를 are suffixes used in these sentences. 을[eul] is used when the word ends with a Consonant and 를[reul] when the word ends with a vowel.
+*을/를 are suffixes used in these expressions. 을[eul] is used when the word ends with a consonant and 를[reul] when the word ends with a vowel.